About Novo-Diveevo Convent

 When was the Convent founded?

 At its peak in the 1960s, the convent housed 45 nuns.
 Today, nine sisters work under the leadership of Abbess Makaria, the seventh Abbess since the founding of the Monastery.
 The nuns devote much time to prayer.
 Besides participating in daily divine services and Liturgy, the nuns carry out communal morning and evening prayer rites.
 Each day, between the divine services, they read the Psalter and pray for the living and deceased.
-The nuns keep order in the church and the vestry, bake prosphora and make candles.
-They also maintain the bookstore; help the elderly in the adult home; tend the vegetable garden, orchard and small apiary; bake rye bread (two kinds – bran and with dried fruit and nuts); collect herbs and prepare various herb teas; and carry out numerous other obediences for the glory of the Lord.
+The nuns keep order in the church and the vestry, and bake prosphora for the church services.
+They also maintain the bookstore; tend the vegetable garden, orchard and small apiary; and carry out numerous other obediences for the glory of the Lord.

 What is there?